adlnet/xAPI-Spec/xAPI.md

 * ```500 Internal Server Error``` - Indicates a general error condition, typically an unexpected exception in processing on the server.

+##### Requirements

+* An LRS MUST return the error code most appropriate to the error condition from the list above.

+* An LRS SHOULD return a message in the response explaining the cause of the error.

 <a name="stmtapi"/>